 On the second occasion I fixed my hours to suit the me that used to be an early-riser and my boss was able to make desk sharing work for her.
 This arrangement meant that for half my half day (that time I reduced my hours from eight to five) I worked alone in the office block.
 However my employer could trust I was doing my job because, apart from the proof of projects being completed, my honesty betrayed that I loved what I was doing.

 Nowadays what I like about WFH is how I can mix ‘n’ match work and domestic chores.
 When I need a break from the screen, I might do the dishes.
 Need to get my butt off my chair, then I’ll water the plants on the balcony.
-Of course, there must be loads of people who are better off in an office, especially if it provides free heating, air conditioning, ten varieties of tea, ice creams in the freezer etc. And as for quality office furniture like ergonomic desk chairs – sitting in a real mcCoy I bet you can make fantastic transactions.
+Of course, there must be loads of people who are better off in an office, especially if it provides free heating, air conditioning, ten varieties of tea, cake every time there’s a birthday.
+And as for quality office furniture like ergonomic desk chairs – sitting in a real McCoy I bet you can make fantastic transactions.
 The best I can do at home is stand when I need to be assertive on the phone.
 For inventiveness, I’ll go to the sofa, close my eyes and relax, even as out in the street there’s endless drilling or pipes clanging.
 I survive that noisy nuisance by turning up the radio.

 At times WFH makes me feel like I’m in solitary, so I try to stay in harmony with the world beyond my lounge.
 That’s how come, unless someone specifies, I never call before 10am, which I’m guessing is when the first office-based hot drink may have been consumed.
-If I send an email on a Sunday, my opening line is – “You may only be seeing this on Monday…” As much as I sometimes have nothing better to do on a Bank Holiday but work, I wouldn’t dare to send an email then because I reckon others, like me, are constantly checking the envelope icon on their phones and it would be so sad if we ever lose precious time out just because it’s so easy to communicate.
+As much as I sometimes have nothing better to do on a Bank Holiday but work, I wouldn’t dare to send an email then because I reckon others, like me, are constantly checking the envelope icon on their phones and it would be sad if we ever lose precious time out just because it’s so easy to communicate.